MegaGlest/megaglest-source/docs/readme_windows.txt

 					Mega-Glest
         	        	by Titus Tscharntke and Mark Vejvoda

-        			original Glest linux port
+        			original Glest code
-        	        	by Matthias Braun
+        	        	by Martiño Figueroa

 1. System requirements
 Developed on Windows with Microsoft Visual C++ 2008 Express (free version), little endian cpu.
 The game does currently not work on big endian cpus like ppc.
-There are some unfinished patches floating around the glest board, so this might improve (feel free to send me updated/finished ppc patches).
-Graphics card + OpenGL libraries that support OpenGL 1.3 and shader extensions (=opengl 1.4 or glUseProgramObjectARB and co.)
 The app has been reported to run fine on a 900Mhz Athlon box with nvidia geforce 3 graphics card.
 It seems that the game also runs on geforce 2 and geforce mx class hardware when you disable 3d textures and shadowmaps in the options menu.
+The windows version should run on 32 and 64 bit versions of Windows and has been reported to run successfully on Windows 2000 - Windows 7.

 2. Building and Installation